-First seen on the AHTS 'Bourbon Orca' in 2006, the X–BOW® hull design gives vessels reduced pitch motion and, therefore, increased comfort – minimising movement from waves and bow impact – greater performance in rough weather, and optimized fuel efficiency.
+First seen on the AHTS 'Bourbon Orca' in 2006, the X–BOW hull design gives vessels reduced pitch motion and, therefore, increased comfort – minimising movement from waves and bow impact – greater performance in rough weather and optimised fuel efficiency.
 In fact, the unconventional shape of the hull reduces power consumption by 7-8 per cent compared to vessels with traditional hull lines.

-The critical reception of X–BOW® was one thing (it recently placed second in Aftenposten’s round-up of the best Norwegian designs of all time), the commercial one another.
-By 2015 over 100 X–BOW® designs were sold around the world, showcasing how even the most bold ideas can be accepted into the mainstream if they deliver the benefits to match their ambition.
+The critical reception of X–BOW was one thing (it recently placed second in Aftenposten’s round-up of the best Norwegian designs of all time), the commercial another.
+By 2015 over 100 X–BOW designs had been sold around the world, showcasing how even the boldest ideas can be accepted into the mainstream if they deliver the benefits to match their ambition.

-Inspired by this success, and driven by the desire for continuous improvement, Ulstein has now created X-STERN®.
+Inspired by this success, and driven by the desire for continuous improvement, Ulstein has now created X-STERN™.